Crochet Appliques – Giraffe

 • Rows 14 to 25: ch1, turn; 1 sc in all st. (3)

-Cut the yarn (leave a long tail to sew the head on), fasten off.
+Fasten off, leaving a long tail to sew the head.

 • ch 4.
 (4)